The United Nations is committed to moving from a culture of "reaction" to one of "prevention".

 The work of the United Nations in conflict prevention extends well beyond traditional preventive diplomacy to involve a broad constellation of United Nations entities operating across a wide range of relevant disciplines — poverty-eradication and development, human rights and the rule of law, elections and the building of democratic institutions, the control of small arms, to name just a few.

 Since its inception, the United Nations has played a crucial role in helping to mediate inter- and intra-State conflicts at all stages: before they escalate into armed conflict, after the outbreak of violence, and during implementation of peace agreements.
-Good offices and mediation are carried out by the Secretary-General and his representatives and envoys at the request of the parties, on the Secretary General’s initiative, or in response to a request from the Security Council or the General Assembly.
-In 1992, the Department of Political Affairs was established to assist in this work.
+The Secretary-General and his representatives carry out good offices and mediation efforts at the request of parties to disputes, on the Secretary General’s initiative, or in response to a request from the Security Council or the General Assembly.
+DPA was established in 1992 to assist in this work.

 Successful conflict mediation requires an adequate support system to provide envoys with the proper staff assistance and advice, and ensure that talks have the needed logistical and financial resources.
 The United Nations, led by the Department of Political Affairs, has moved over the past several years to sharpen its ability to provide such support to its own mediation efforts as well as to those of partner organizations.